furiousai/FuriousAI/content/authors/kirill-vasin/_index.md

 So I jumped into studying the field of Reproducible ML and ML Pipelines and started applying ideas from there in my projects.
 By that time I joined SEMrush as a Data Scientist in a Core Department.
 Reproducible pipelines and applying of MLOps practices have proved to be very helpful in providing a business with effective ML-based solutions, so I gave talks on that topic on [PiterPy 2019](http://localhost:1234/talk/pycon_belarus_2020/) and [PyCon Belarus 2020](http://localhost:1234/talk/pycon_belarus_2020/) (talks were held in Russian language).

 Since August 2020 I am leading a Data Science Team inside a Core Department in SEMrush.
 My work includes but not limited to:
-* Managing a team of five people (DS and DE), supervising tasks, getting hands dirty myself every now and then
+* Managing a team of five people (DS and DE), supervising tasks, coordinating actions with other teams, getting into a code myself every now and then
-* Organizing workflow (I found [LeanDS](https://leands.ai/) methodology very helpful!)
+* Organizing workflow (I find [LeanDS](https://leands.ai/) methodology very helpful!)
-* Creating an ML Strategy for products in the company by interviewing Product Owners and finding the most promising spots to apply Machine Learning
+* Creating an ML Strategy for products in the company by interviewing Product Owners and finding the most promising spots to apply machine learning
 * Developing an internal ML-pipeline using Docker, DVC, Optuna and MLFlow which helps conducting reproducible experiments and makes management of ML Projects much easier